-The 2019 season was an outstanding one for Firth, who claimed two gold medals in the S14 100m Backstroke and Mixed S14 4x100m Freestyle Relay events at the World Para Swimming Championships in London, as well as silvers in the S14 200m Individual Medley and S14 200m Freestyle finals.
+The 2019 season was an outstanding one for Firth, too, when she claimed two gold medals in the S14 100m Backstroke and Mixed S14 4x100m Freestyle Relay events at the World Para Swimming Championships in London, as well as silvers in the S14 200m Individual Medley and S14 200m Freestyle finals.

 A three-medal haul at the British Para-Swimming International Meet in 2018 - which included gold in the MC 200m Individual Medley - secured Firth's selection for the 2018 European Para Swimming Championships in Dublin.